A stopping rule for randomly sampling bipartite networks with fixed degree sequences: Introduction

 Statistical analysis of bipartite networks frequently requires randomly sampling bipartite networks with fixed degree sequences \citep[e.g.,][]{neal2021comparing,jasny2012baseline,gotelli2000null}.
 The sampled networks provide a comparison (i.e. a null model) against which to compare and thereby evaluate the statistical significance some network property of interest, such as the nestedness of a bipartite network \citep{strona2014methods} or the strength of an edge in a bipartite projection \citep{neal2014backbone}.
 Trade algorithms offer an efficient way to iteratively randomize a bipartite network while preserving its degree sequences by trading the positions of edges \citep{strona2014fast,godard2022fastball}.
 If enough trades are performed, these algorithms are known to yield random samples of all such networks \citep{carstens2015proof}.
 However, the number of trades required to ensure that the sample is random remains unknown.

 In this paper, I propose a stopping rule for these algorithms that focuses on the distribution of sampled networks' distances from the observed network.
-Using this rule, trades are performed until this distribution has stabilized according to a Kolmogorov–Smirnov (KS) test of distribution equality \citep{kolmogorov1933sulla,smirnov1948table}.
-Examining this stopping rule's performance in over 300 degree sequences, I demonstrate that it yields a random sample over 90\% of the time.
+Using this rule, trades are performed until this distribution has stabilized.
+Examining this stopping rule's performance in over 650 degree sequences, I demonstrate that on average it yields a random sample over 85\% of the time.

 The paper is organized in four sections.
 In the background section I review trade algorithms for randomizing and sampling bipartite networks, illustrating their performance in a small bipartite network.
 I then propose a stopping rule for deciding how many trade randomizations to perform.
 In the methods section, I describe a test of its performance for bipartite networks with varying degree sequences.
 In the results section, I present the results of this test, and illustrate the stopping rule's practicality using empirical examples drawn from ecology, sociology, and political science.
 Finally, in the discussion section, I summarize the findings, and discuss the method's limitations and implications.